1. Is there a Gili islands tourist information office?

 now solely deals with island

 and business related concerns about the conservation of the whole islands.
-They particularly now rely on donations which are desperately needed to resolve issues such as beach cleaning, reef restoration, conservation, enforcing and encouraging sustainable fishing practices, erosian, rubbish, the list goes on.
+They particularly now rely on donations.
+Which are desperately needed to resolve issues such as beach cleaning, reef restoration, conservation.
+Enforcing and encouraging sustainable fishing practices, erosion, rubbish, the list goes on.
 For more information [click here]

 .
 There is now also derived from The Gili Eco Trust

 which was originally aimed at divers and snorkelers, the Gili Divers Association.

 Where divers are asked to support by contributing a compulsory IDR 50.000 one time charge and snorkelers a one time IDR 25.000 fee to help stop erosion, maintain the reefs, and Bio rock projects, rubbish and other island related issues.